Public Outreach Committee

 In this MRS TV

-interview from the 2013 MRS Spring Meeting, Aditi Risbud, chair of the MRS Public Outreach Committee, discusses how vital it is to explain the importance of materials science to the general public.
+interview from the 2013 MRS Spring Meeting, Aditi Risbud, past chair of the MRS Public Outreach Committee, discusses how vital it is to explain the importance of materials science to the general public.

 The subcommittees for this committee are: